 The Mission of the Law Library is to support the School of Law's mission and curriculum.
 The Law Library will provide access to legal information to support the teaching, research, and scholarly activities conducted by faculty and students and develop legal research aids and programs that allow faculty and students to fully use and understand the use of legal research tools, including the development of the most effective legal research techniques.
-The Law Library will also assist the legal community of the Knoxville area through the development of a collection of mixed format resources.
+The Law Library will also be open to the legal community of the Knoxville area.

 Regular, holiday, inter-term, and examination hours are frequently posted on the digital screen in the lobby.
 Hours may change during examination periods, holidays, and inter-term sessions.

 Announcements concerning Library hours are shared with the School of Law community via email and the digital announcements screen located in the lobby.